Ejiro-Edwin/A-Django-Task-Manager/README.md

 # Django Task Manager

-A django app that helps you manage Tasks base on each respective categories and give you the tendency to notify due-dates.
+A django app that helps you manage Tasks based on each respective categories and give you the tendency to notify due-dates.